apache/cordova-docs/docs/en/edge/guide/getting-started/index.md

 - Getting Started with iOS
 - Getting Started with Symbian
 - Getting Started with WebOS
+- Getting Started with Windows Phone 7
-- Getting Started with Windows Phone
+- Getting Started with Windows Phone 8
 - Getting Started with Windows 8
 - Getting Started with Bada
 - Getting Started with Tizen